yunuskoroglu/mis2003-fall25/w4/hw4.md

 ## Example Live Interviews

 !!
-These videos is optional to watch but recommended to complete your homework below.
+These videos are optional to watch but recommended to complete your homework below.

 ### Video Examples
 1. **Google Coding Interview Example**